-- INTERNET RADIO Internet radio - SiriusXM Internet radio that supports SiriusXM - PANDORA Internet radio that supports Pandora - MEDIA SERVER Server components on the network - FAVORITES Favorite songs currently being registered
+- INTERNET RADIO Internet radio - When INTERNET RADIO is selected, the radio station that was playing last time is played. - PANDORA Internet radio that supports Pandora - MEDIA SERVER Server components on the network - FAVORITES Favorite songs currently being registered

 Depending on the selected category, the names of folders, files, and Internet radio stations are displayed.